 According to the 2019 Common Sense Media Census, children aged eight to twelve spend close to five hours each day on a screen, while teens are online for close to seven and a half hours.
 The time our kids spend online has a direct effect on their mental health.
 Too much time on social media can lead to bullying, depression, and anxiety.
 Spending more than four hours a day online significantly increases a child’s risk of becoming hyperactive and inattentive, and decreases feelings of self-worth.
 Social media may be one of the main factors affecting children’s mental health.

 As a parent, it’s imperative that you understand the effects of social media on mental health and recognize the signs of any mental health concerns.
+Make sure you also understand common myths about mental health, and if they’re affecting your point of view.
 Here’s what you need to know about the pros and cons of social media.

 Social Media May Affect Mental Health